Sefer Halilović: Verdict and appeals

 On 16 November 2005, Halilović was acquitted on all charges and released.
 The Court found that, while murders considered war crimes did occur at those places, Halilović did not have command authority, being only an inspector, and that he cannot be considered responsible for them.
 The prosecution appealed the verdict.
 On 16 October 2007 the appeals chamber ruled against the prosecution appeal and confirmed the acquittal verdict rendered almost two years earlier by the trial chamber.

 Other

 In 1996, Halilović founded his own political party the Bosnian-Herzegovinian Patriotic Party-Sefer Halilović.
 In 1997 Halilović published his memoir Lukava Strategija (Cunning Strategy).
 He served as the Minister of Refugees and Displaced Persons in the government of the Federation of Bosnia and Herzegovina between 1998 and 2001.
 In 2005 Halilović's son, Semir, published a book Državna Tajna which described some of the events which shaped wartime Bosnia.
 In April 2006 Semir Halilović was accosted and threatened with death by one of the people whom the book cast in a bad light, Ramiz Delalić (now deceased), who was also a prosecution witness during his father's trial.
 On 1 October 2006, Sefer Halilović was elected to a four-year term in the Parliamentary Assembly of Bosnia and Herzegovina.
-He is reportedly fluent in Russian.